webiny/docs.webiny.com/docs/get-started/going-live.md

 }
 ```

-The `default` section contains the values that will be used for every environment, unless you overwrite them using specific environment sections.
+The `default` section contains the values of environment variables that will be used for every environment, unless you overwrite them using specific environment sections.
 For each new environment, it's best to use a different database.
 Update your `.env.json` to look similar to this:

 ```json
 {